-The initialization stages of Frama-C consists are described below, following their execution order.
+The initialization phases and stages of Frama-C are described below, in their execution order.

-- 1. The Static Link Stage: the statically linked Frama-C compilation units are initialized, following some partially specified order.
-More precisely: - (a) the architecture dependencies depicted on Figure 3.1 (cf. p.
-25) are respected.
-In particular, the kernel services are linked first, then the kernel integrated types for plug-ins, and finally the plug-ins are linked in unspecified order; - (b) when the GUI is present, for any plug-in p, the non-gui modules of p are always linked before the gui modules of p; - (c) finally, the module Boot is linked at the very end of this stage.
+- A The Initialization Stage: this stage initializes Frama-C compilation units, following some partially specified order.
+More precisely: - 1. the architecture dependencies depicted on Figure 4.1 (cf. p.
+29) are respected.
+In particular, the kernel services are linked first, then the kernel integrated types for plug-ins, and finally the plug-ins are linked in unspecified order; - 2. when the GUI is present, for any plug-in p, the non-gui modules of p are always linked before the gui modules of p; - 3. finally, the module Boot is linked at the very end of this stage.

 Plug-in developers can not customize this stage.
-In particular, the module Cmdline (one of the first linked module, see Figure 3.1) performs a very early configuration stage, such as checking if journalization has to be activated (cf. Section 4.9), or setting the global verbosity and debugging levels.
+In particular, the module Cmdline (one of the first linked modules, see Figure 4.1) performs a very early configuration stage, such as checking if journalization has to be activated (cf. Section 5.9), or setting the global verbosity and debugging levels.